Navajo reservations and domestic abuse: External federal and societal influence

 Federal and societal influences should be considered separately when looking at historical factors of current-day domestic violence.
 Societal influences refer to non-governmental actions, while federal influences generally refer to legislation enacted that directly impacted Native American populations.

 Assimilation

 Societal influence on Navajo culture was largely focused on the assimilation of the Navajo into what was viewed as more mainstream American culture.
 Past efforts to aid or force assimilation societally include the use of American Indian boarding schools, which were used to force children to use English instead of Navajo, attend Christian church services, forgo traditional religious and cultural coming-of-age ceremonies, and generally move away from being 'Navajo' and towards being more 'American'.
-Another prominent coordinated effort to help Navajo youth assimilate was the Indian Placement Program, operated by the Church of Jesus Christ of Latter-Day Saints from 1947 to 1996.
+Another prominent coordinated effort to promote Navajo youth assimilation was the Indian Placement Program, operated by the Church of Jesus Christ of Latter-Day Saints from 1947 to 1996.

 Research on the effect of forced assimilation has shown some correlation to rates of domestic abuse on Navajo reservations, although causation has not been sufficiently shown.